MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 Importantly, Google allows website authors to **[embed Noto on your website][noto-embed]**, just as you can embed other fonts via their [Google Fonts][] service.

+Most modern web browsers will **automatically download** Noto Sans if you included it in your font stack and no appropriate font is found.
+Use

 [noto]: https://www.google.com/get/noto/
 [noto-embed]: https://fonts.google.com/earlyaccess#Noto+Sans+Canadian+Aboriginal